konst-aa/blog/example/items/vessel.md

+# SPOILER
+A white enamel-coated vessel
+A window, drawer, and a bed.
+It's hard to live and hard to nestle.
+It comforts best the almost-dead.
+# ENDSPOILER

 ## Vessel

 Was inspired by this awesome [song](https://youtu.be/HR5zpFs7YpY?si=bsGI2MTvJMGnhofU).

 ### Heads up:
-"vessel" is a mistranslation of what would translate to "bedpan".
+"Vessel" is a mistranslation of what would translate to "bedpan".
 However, it's worth it for the rhymes, and it is a translation of the intentionally-used second meaning of the original word.

 ### Vessel
 ### Original by Boris Ryzhy